kensiprell/bootstrap-framework-sample/README.md

-This is the sample application for the [bootstrap-framework-gradle](https://github.com/kensiprell/bootstrap-framework) plugin.
+This is the sample application for the [bootstrap-framework](https://github.com/kensiprell/bootstrap-framework) Gradle plugin.

 It was built and tested in the following environment.